nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="add-reminder"></a>
 #### 4.4.1 Adding a reminder: `add reminder`

-Adds a reminder to the list of reminders.
+Adds a reminder to ModQuik.
+Users can add reminders such as "Mark Assignment 1" by a specified deadline.

 Format: `add reminder n/NAME T/TIME D/DATE p/PRIORITY d/DESCRIPTION `

-Adds a reminder to the list of reminders.
 * `PRIORITY` is case-insensitive and can only be either `HIGH`, `MEDIUM` or `LOW`.
+* `DATE` must be after the time
+* Duplicated reminders are allowed.

 Examples: